brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 4 bht.md

 # Ephesians 1:4 Commentary Help Text

 ## BHT:
-The election mentioned in these commentaries refers to God's eternal purpose of choosing believers in Christ.
-This choice, made before the foundation of the world, is a manifestation of God's sovereign grace, not based on human merit.
-Its goal is for believers to be holy and blameless before God, restoring the love relationship that was lost in the Fall.
-This understanding emphasizes the central role of Christ in God's redemptive plan and highlights the divine source and purpose of election.
+God's choice is not limited to a specific group, but extends to both Jews and Gentiles who have faith in Christ.
+His selection of believers is a demonstration of His grace and sovereignty.
+This divine election was made before the foundation of the world and is rooted in His foreknowledge.
+Furthermore, the purpose of this choice is to bring about holiness and blamelessness in believers, a standard that can only be achieved through God's love.
+This concept of God's electing grace is also reflected in other passages of Scripture, such as 1 Peter 1:2.

 ## Choicest Commentary Quotes:
 ### Henry Alford: